weatherbros/weather-bros-site/src/pages/index.md

   title: Week of Wedges 2019!
   description: >-
-    Follow the Weather Bros. on Twitter, Instagram, and YouTube to get the latest updates as the chase May 21-27
+    Follow the Weather Bros. on Twitter, Instagram, and YouTube to get the latest updates as they chase May 21-27
 description: >-
   Founded in 2014, the Weather Bros. are a storming spotting group based in Wisconsin.
 Our mission is to capture the entire chase experience while